Lazyjimpressions/ourvidz/docs/01-PAGES/ROLEPLAY_DEVELOPMENT_PLAN.md

 ---

-**Next Steps**: Begin Phase 1 implementation with Week 1 tasks, focusing on core chat infrastructure and mobile-first design.
+**Next Steps**: Begin Phase 1 implementation with Week 1 tasks, focusing on core infrastructure and mobile-first design.

+**Document Purpose**: This is the detailed technical implementation roadmap that provides specific tasks, timelines, and code examples for developers to follow during the roleplay feature implementation.